-His average of 25.7 ppg per game ranks as the seventh-highest mark ever among retired players, and he averaged 30 points or more in six seasons.
-Although John Stockton and Magic have surpassed Robertson's career record of 9,887 assists, some argue that Robertson's total came in an era when an assist was credited much less generously than it is today.
+His average of 25.7 points per game ranks as the seventh-highest mark ever among retired players, and he averaged 30 points or more in six seasons.
+Although six players have surpassed Robertson’s career record of 9,887 assists, some argue that Robertson’s total came in an era when an assist was credited much less generously than it is today.
 Robertson also averaged 7.5 rebounds for his career and led his team in rebounding once, a rare feat for a guard.

 Robertson’s playmaking and scoring brilliance were rewarded with commendation after commendation, and finally with an NBA title in the twilight of his career.
 He was Rookie of the Year in 1960-61, played in 12 straight All-Star Games, was selected to the All-NBA First Team nine consecutive seasons, won the MVP award in 1963-64, and helped the Milwaukee Bucks win the championship in 1971.
 He was elected to the Naismith Memorial Basketball Hall of Fame in 1979 and named to the NBA’s 50th Anniversary All-Time Team in 1996-97.

 At 6-foot-5 and 210 pounds, Robertson was the first big guard.
 Magic was only one year old when Robertson made his NBA debut.

 Just how good was he?
 “He is so great he scares me,” Celtics Coach Red Auerbach once said.
 Former teammate Jerry Lucas told the Indianapolis Star: “He obviously was unbelievable, way ahead of his time.
 There is no more complete player than Oscar.”